HaughtCodeworks/TeamGuide/developer_workflow.md

 * A team member other than the author reviews the pull request.
 Follow the (Code Review guidelines)[https://github.com/HaughtCodeworks/TeamGuide] to avoid miscommunication.
 Make comments and ask questions directly on lines of code in the GitHub/ BitBucket repo or in team chat.
 * Reviewers verify integration functionality before approving a pull request.
 Verification in integration should happen with a (QA mindset)[https://github.com/HaughtCodeworks/TeamGuide].
 * When satisfied, the reviewer approves and comments on the pull request “Ready to merge" or "+1”.
 * The author of the PR rebases interactively.
 Squash commits like “Fix whitespace” into one or a small number of valuable commit(s).
 Edit commit messages to reveal intent.
-Run the test suite.
 * View a list of new commits and view changed files.
-Merge your branch into master.
+* Run the test suite.
 * Force push your branch, which will allow GitHub/ BitBucket to automatically close your PR once your commits are pushed to master.
-* Push to master.
+* Merge your branch into master and push master.
 * Delete your remote feature branch.
 * Delete your local feature branch.

 ### Staging your Changes

 * Once a pull request is approved and merged to master, master should be deployed to staging.
-* Perform any required steps listed in the README.
+* Perform any required steps for deployment outlined in the card.
+Double check that you've added these steps to the README so other team members know the steps to follow.
 * Verify everything works as intended.
 * Update the planning board by moving the card to "Staging".
 At this point, you indicate the code is ready to be reviewed by the client.
 * Notify the client.